 Everybody poops.
 Everybody pees, too.
 But some writers and artists like to take that familiar yellow substance and turn it into comedy gold.

-is when an animal (usually a dog) relieves itself on some inappropriate target.
-Occasionally it's a baby letting fly with the offending tinkle
+Urine Trouble is when an animal (usually a dog) relieves itself on some inappropriate target.
+It can also happen to a human character.
+Occasionally it's a toddler or even a baby letting fly with the offending tinkle.

 - In the sequel, Hougen makes it very clear that you do not, under any circumstances, disappoint him.
 Not only does he have some of his henchdogs rip Nero's front paws off, he proceeds to urinate on the dog's face as he dies.

 - In Episode 6, Gintoki takes a piss in front of the police station after he is interrogated to show his distaste for the police force.